(Updated July 2021)

-Supply chain professionals are typically focused on creating a supply chain of trustworthy sources that can meet their product needs, but how can they get more than just a simple "shoot and ship" from their plastics supply chain?
-Injection molding suppliers have the opportunity to provide a significant value to their customers if they expand their capabilities to more than only injection molding.
+Supply chain professionals focused on creating a supply chain of trustworthy sources that can meet their product needs, but how can they get more than just a simple "shoot and ship" from their plastics supply chain?
+For example, injection molding suppliers have an opportunity to provide a significant value to their customers if they expand their capabilities to more than only injection molding.

-With the vast number of injection molding suppliers, OEM supply chain managers have been more focused on a reduction and consolidation of the supply chain since 2008.
-Originally the main driver was to increase the buying power at a single supplier (for pricing negotiations) and reducing the need for additional internal overhead to manage the supply chain.
-Over the past decade a lot of OEM’s have been continuing to not add suppliers only offering simple solutions and only focusing on suppliers that offer more than the standard.
+With the vast number of injection molding suppliers, OEM supply chain managers have been more focused on reducing and consolidating the supply chain since 2008.
+Initially, the main driver was to increase the buying power at a single supplier (for pricing negotiations) and reducing the need for additional internal overhead to manage vendors.
+However, over the past decade, many OEMs have continued not to add suppliers, only offering simple solutions and only focusing on suppliers that provide more than the standard.

 - Ensure quality and delivery

-- Single point of contact for a product
+- Offer a single point of contact for a product

-While price isn't always a driving factor at an OEM, it still plays a major part in supplier selection when evaluating the value behind what the pricing is.
-For simple "shoot and ship” type of parts, there aren’t too many moving parts involved and OEM's can compare suppliers in a simpler format.
-For a better understanding of some tips when choosing your supplier, please check out this article for some tips on the RFQ process for tool sourcing; Accurate Proposal for Tooling
+While price isn't always a driving factor at an OEM, it still plays a significant part in supplier selection when evaluating the value behind what the pricing is.
+There aren't many moving pieces involved for simple "shoot and ship" parts, and OEM's can compare suppliers in a more straightforward format.
+For a better understanding of some tips when choosing your supplier, please check out this article on the RFQ process for injection molding and tooling; Accurate Proposal for Tooling for Injection Molding.

-OEM's are comparing the value that they are receiving from their supply vs the cost/pricing that they were quoted.
-While there isn't necessarily a solid dollar amount, they can attribute towards the value add, they can get close by reviewing all of the components and factors leading into the total price.
+OEM's are comparing the value that they are receiving from their vendor vs. the cost/pricing that they quoted.
+So while there isn't necessarily a solid dollar amount they can attribute towards the value add, they can get close by reviewing all of the components and factors leading to the total price.

-By combining either a portion or the entire assembly into a single supplier that is already manufacturing components, at a minimum there are savings from a labor standpoint not to mention all of the logistics and "soft costs" of internal tracking at the OEM.
-Less time is spent tracking supplier performance and maintaining of purchasing agreements/contracts, not to mention fewer vendor meetings, negotiations, phone calls and emails, which inevitably leads to lower administrative costs because there are fewer PO’s to process and invoices to pay.
+By combining injection molding and the post-molding operations into a single supplier already manufacturing your industry-specific plastic components or devices, you will notice at a minimum the savings from a labor standpoint, not to mention all of the logistics and "soft costs" of internal tracking at the OEM.
+Less time spent for the purchasing staff tracking supplier performance and maintaining purchasing agreements/contracts, not to mention fewer vendor meetings, negotiations, phone calls, and emails, which inevitably leads to lower administrative costs.

-By reducing your supplier base you will also enhance relationships with your chosen suppliers that can help streamline claim/complaint resolution and free-up time for your procurement team.
-Those left in your narrower supplier base now become more than just suppliers, they become partners; they have a vested interest in making sure your company succeeds.
+By reducing your supply chain for injection molding, you will enhance relationships with your chosen vendors that can help further streamline your manufacturing and receiving faster complaint resolution.
+In addition, those left in your reduced supplier base now become more than just suppliers; they become partners; they have a vested interest in ensuring your project and company succeeds.

-For a single product with only one additional component to full assemblies with over 35+ components, the upfront design, engineering and manufacturability is a critical step prior to going into full production.
-If your supply chain has a supplier with a high level of value-added capabilities, there will be a different approach when reviewing the product.
-Not only from a "how should we assemble this?" standpoint, but from a reducing the total components and the components design intent.
+For a single product with one component to complete assemblies with over 35+ components, the upfront design, engineering and manufacturability become a critical step before full production.
+If your supply chain has a vendor with a high level of value add capabilities, there will be a different approach when reviewing the product.
+Not only from a "how should we assemble this?" standpoint but from a reducing the total components for more efficient manufacturing.